 Studying Part-time?
-If you’re taking less than a 60-percent course load in a certificate, degree or diploma program, find out what financial aid is available to you.
+If you’re studying in less than a 60% course load in a certificate, degree, or diploma program, find out what financial aid is available to you:

 Also, don’t forget to look out for scholarships you may be eligible for, in addition to the programs below.
 Part-time students with a permanent disability can apply for additional assistance.

-The 2018-19 OSAP Application for Part-time Students is now available to students to apply.
+The 2021-22 OSAP application for part-time students is now available to students to apply.

 Course Load Confirmation Form – Graduate students must include this form with their Part-Time OSAP supporting documents